 c) Deflated Rollups: Rollups are consolidated entities that often pop up in extremely fragmented industries.
 Sometimes, dozens or hundreds of small businesses roll into one large company.
 The whole idea is to operate more efficiently and raise capital at lower rates.
 Authors claim that contrary to the objective behind merging, many roll-ups turn out to mere highwire financial acts and some even end up frauds.

 d) Staying the misguided course: A detailed case-study of Kodak and its failure to meet the rising digital threat form the crux of this Billion Dollar chapter.
 Paul Carroll and Chunka Mui have shortlisted Kodak since Kodak foresaw and acknowledged the oncoming threat from digital cameras but floundered in its response.
-Lesson is clear – being emotionally attached to a business can blindfold a CEO against unbiased perspectives.
+The lesson is clear – being emotionally attached to a business can blindfold a CEO against unbiased perspectives.

 e) Misadjudged Adjacencies: Prominent authors Ram Charan and Noel Tichy advocated the strategy of a company in one sector moving into adjacent domains in their book ‘Profitable growth is everybody’s business’.
 They called it ‘Broadening the Pond’ strategy.
 Paul Carroll and Chunka Mui, however, challenge the notion of adjacencies.
 They proclaim that success by adjacencies is aberrational and thus, can’t be branded as a template for success.

-f) Fumbling Technology: Authors warn that when it comes to pursuing strategy with technology as the centerpiece, business leaders should ensure they are chasing technology to where it is going not where it is.
+f) Fumbling Technology: Authors warn that when it comes to pursuing a strategy with technology as the centerpiece, business leaders should ensure they are chasing technology to where it is going not where it is.
 They corroborate the theory with the case-study of Motorola’s billion dollar ‘Iridium’ blooper.

 g) Consolidation Blues: Authors explain that in order to consolidate, a company may end up acquiring ‘diseconomies of scale’ compared to the intended ‘economies of scale’.
 Problem is that while making acquisitions, companies take a snapshot of a business and assume that the business will perform roughly at the same level for years.
 However, contrary to this, systems that work for a company of certain size may break down when scale is increased.